maheshpaliwal/AgoraAndroid/README.md

 # AgoraAndroid
-My prototype for agora android application using kotlin Given below are my UI mockups for Agora-vote android application.
+My prototype for agora android application using kotlin

 Through my app I have tried to maintain a seamless user experience thus maintaining consistency with the Agora-vote website.
 With close attention to detail, I have incorporated every functionality available on the website at users's fingertips including the design, color and gradient.